dennis95stumm/R-cluster/README.md

 | -w    | --master-password | The password of the redis process on the master. |
 | -l    | --logfile         | The path to the workers log file. |

+This script exits after all jobs for a queue where done or if there isn't any queue on the cluster available.
+So it may be necessary to run this script in a service.
+For windows the [clients](#clients) can be used.

 ### Run a job

 To run a new job on the cluster you must execute the following line: